 - > Should follow the school's code of conduct/behavior policy, when writing online.
 It is acceptable to disagree with someone else's opinions, however, do it in a respectful way.
-What is inappropriate in the classroom is inappropriate online. - > Must speak to an adult as soon as possible if they believe someone is a victim on cyberbullying. - Should not answer abusive messages but save them and report them - > Should not delete anything until it has been shown to parents or a member of staff at DBSJP (even if it is upsetting, the material is important evidence which may need to be used later as proof of cyber-bullying) - Should not give out personal IT details - > Should never reply to abusive e-mails or messages in chat rooms or other social media - Should never reply to someone you do not know above all, how seriously IAS takes incidents of cyber-bullying
+What is inappropriate in the classroom is inappropriate online. - Must speak to an adult as soon as possible if they believe someone is a victim of cyberbullying. - Should not answer abusive messages but save them and report them - > Should not delete anything until it has been shown to parents or a member of staff at DBSJP (even if it is upsetting, the material is important evidence which may need to be used later as proof of cyber-bullying) - Should not give out personal IT details - > Should never reply to abusive e-mails or messages in chat rooms or other social media - Should never reply to someone you do not know